Moonware/cordova-cameraserver/README.md

 Why over HTTP ?

-* There is a memory leak problem when retrieving data/result in Cordova (see [CameraPlus](https://github.com/Moonware/cordova-cameraplus/))
+* A known memory leak problem occurs when retrieving data/result in Cordova (see [CameraPlus](https://github.com/Moonware/cordova-cameraplus/))
 * It's faster and purely in native code so it was suitable for our application <strong>Netcam Studio Smart Camera</strong>

 ## How to use CameraServer? ##